-ELEC 166 DIGITAL FUNDAMENTALS & SYSTEMS LABORATORY
+DIGITAL FUNDAMENTALS & SYSTEMS LABORATORY

 A digital laboratory course with emphasis on topics such as: Adder/Subraction Circuit, Code Converters, Multiplexers and Demultiplexers, JK Flip-Flop Circuits, Counters, Shift Registers, Timers, Memories Devices, Analog to Digital and Digital to Analog Converts, and Digital Circuit Troubleshooting.
 Two hours of laboratory per week.
-Corequisites or Prerequisites: Electric Circuits I/ Lab (ELEC 101/109), or permission of instructor.
+Corequisites or Prerequisites: Electric Circuits I/Lab (ELEC 101/109), and Digital fundamentals and Systems (ELEC 165) or permission of instructor.